 Click here to view eligible projects.

-Minnesota has enacted PACE enabling legislation and there is a PACE program in place and a project has been completed in Edina.
+Minnesota has enacted PACE enabling legislation and there are several PACE programs in place.

 Minnesota Edina Emerald Energy Program